 - The little black dress (LBD)

-The modern reproductions of the above clothing and footwear designs are recreated to suit the present times, the modern woman's temperament, and the general hot fashion trends.
+Modern reproductions of the above clothing and footwear styles are recreated to suit the present times, the modern woman's temperament, and the general fashion trends on the market.
+But does this tell us anything?
+It does.
+It tells us that the fashion design of over three decades ago still stand the test of time.

 According to popular polls (also see below), more people seem to be in favour of fashion of the fifties.
 Could it be because of the sheer elegance of the fashionable clothes of that era, or the graceful fluidity of a woman’s carriage when all dressed up walking down the street?
 Probably both.

-Fashion of the 50s is characterised by the following:
+The hot fashion trends of the 50s are characterised by the following: